Gary Chapman (author): Biography

 Chapman was born on January 10, 1938, in China Grove, North Carolina.

 Chapman joined the staff of Calvary Baptist Church in Winston-Salem, North Carolina, in 1971 and shares the responsibilities of teaching and family care.

 Chapman speaking at a conference in 2010.

-Chapman is perhaps best known for his concept of "Five Love Languages", helping people express and receive love through one of five "languages," specifically: words of affirmation, quality time, receiving gifts, acts of service, or physical touch.
-Chapman argues that, while each of these languages is enjoyed to some degree by all people, a person will usually speak one primary language.
-He argues that all five are important, but that they can be individually ranked (after answering the love language profile questions he designed for this purpose).
+Chapman is perhaps best known for his concept of "Five Love Languages", describing how people express and receive love through one of five "languages," specifically: words of affirmation, quality time, receiving gifts, acts of service, or physical touch.
+Chapman argues that, while each of these languages is enjoyed to some degree by all people, each person will usually favor one primary language.

 The first of many books promoting the above concept was The Five Love Languages: How to Express Heartfelt Commitment to Your Mate, first published in 1992.
-The book has sold over 11 million copies in English; having been translated into 49 other languages and the 2015 edition consistently ranks in the top 100 sellers on Amazon.com, ranking in the top 50 as of February, 2007.
-It also consistently ranks in the top five books on the New York Times bestsellers list, claiming the #1 spot at times.
+The book has sold over 20 million copies in English and has been translated into 49 other languages.

 He has also authored the Five Love Language concept books for parents of children and teenagers, single adults, and a special version for men.
-He has co-authored The Five Languages of Apology with Dr. Jennifer Thomas, which focuses on giving and receiving apologies.
-Additionally, Chapman co-authored The 5 Languages of Appreciation in the Workplace with Dr. Paul White, applying the concepts to work-based relationships.
+He has co-authored The Five Apology Languages with Dr. Jennifer Thomas, which focuses on giving and receiving apologies.
+The two of them co-authored “Making Things Right at Work” with Dr. Paul White.
+Chapman also co-authored The 5 Languages of Appreciation in the Workplace with White, applying the concepts to work-based relationships.
 Chapman travels the world presenting seminars on marriage, family, and relationships, and his radio programs air on more than 400 stations.

 He is married to Karolyn J. Chapman.
 They have two adult children, Shelley and Derek.